sarvar-coder/weatherApp/README.md

 today we're introduced how ios app can render themselves by using autolayout.
 And how to use them rightly and pottentilally.

+## Day 3
+This day content contains only shortcuts for using Xcode like pro and also saves time the way more productivity Due to this video is short and very easy to understand.
+So i skip this and go directly fourth day video.